mattdistefano/accessibility-training/readme.md

 ### Colors and contrast

 WCAG requires a minimum contrast ratio of 4.5:1 for normal-sized text, and 3:1 for large text (defined as 14pt - roughly 19px - bold weight, or 18 point - roughly 24px - normal weight).
 See http://webaim.org/resources/contrastchecker/ for a helpful contrast checker.
 Choosing high-contrast colors helps keep text readable for users with various vision-related disabilities.
+(1.4.3)

 Designs should also avoid the use of color *alone* as a means of conveying information.
 For example, the error state for a form field may *include* a change in border or label color, but if that is the sole visual indicator, a color-blind user would be unable to perceive the error.

-TODO link requirements
+Links should either have a non-color-based visual cue (underlining or bolding, for example) in their normal state, or use a color that provides 3:1 contrast against the surrounding text, and have a non-color-based visual cue in their hover/focus state.
+(1.4.1)

 ### IA, navigation, and content

 Information architecture and navigation patterns should be as consistent as possible between pages.
 For example, if a global navigation element exists in the designs, the general order of its links should be consistent across all pages.
 This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page before they could use it effectively.
+(3.2.3)

 Pages should typically also be discoverable through at least two ways (navigation, links within pages, search, site map, etc).
 This gives users with disabilities the option to use whichever mechanism works best for them, and ensures a fallback is available in case they encounter issues.
+Note that this is not required for pages like a checkout or confirmation screen that represent a step within a process.
+(2.4.5)

 When linking, be sure the purpose of the link is clear either from its text alone, or the surrounding text.
 Try to avoid link text like "click here", having multiple links to the same destination with different text, or multiple links to different destinations with the same text, as these can all be confusing.

-TODO headings, labels, duplication
+(2.4.4)

+Descriptive headings should be used to organize content, and similar heading structures should be used on similar pages.
+For example, if a site has multiple FAQs, they should follow the same structure.
+(2.4.6)

 ### Multi-modality

 Avoid creating content that relies solely on sensory characteristics that all users might not be able to perceive.
 For example, instructions to "click the big red button" are not useful to a blind user who can't see the size or color of the buttons on the screen.
+(1.3.3)

 Likewise, when designing interactive functionality, be sure to consider users who cannot operate a mouse.
 Always include focus states for any clickable element, avoid interfaces that depend entirely on mouse hover, and identify an alternate means of operation for functionality like drag-and-drop (designers and developers may need to collaborate on these sort of interactions).
+(2.1.1, 2.4.7)

 ### Text/audio alternatives